Heroclastus09/pfUI/README.md

 Use the Green Code Button to the top right and download the zip file.
 Extrace the file into your `wow/Interface/AddOns` folder and rename it to `pfUI` (remove the -master).
 If you already have pfUI installed overwrite the existing folder, saved configuations wont be affected by this.
 Note: at the moment the mod extension only works with the English Game Client.

-## Changelog (v.051)
+## Changelog (v 0.51)

 - cleaned up the code a bit
-- resolved an issue with Druids Mighty Roots talent not affecting the timer
+- resolved issue with Mighty Roots talent not working
+- corrected some Shaman totem timers

+## Changelog (v 0.5)

+- first upload with cast time and debuff time corrections

+## Changelog (Summary)

 **Hunter:**
 - Aimed and Multi Shot show the correct cast times and are affected by the Snap Shot talent